turbobabr/sketch-lang-fix/README.md

 If shortcuts work but you're experiencing some Sketch App behaviour change you think was triggered by this plugin:

-1. Execute 'Sketch App Menu' -> 'Plugins' -> 'Lang-Fix' -> 'Unregister Lang-Fix Autorun' plugin ro remove this plugin from auto-launch list.
+1. Execute `Sketch App Menu -> Plugins -> Lang-Fix -> Unregister Lang-Fix Autorun` plugin ro remove this plugin from auto-launch list.
 2. [Open an issue](https://github.com/turbobabr/sketch-lang-fix/issues).

 ## Change Log